GreptimeTeam/docs/docs/v0.4/en/developer-guide/how-to/how-to-trace-greptimedb.md

 };
 ```

-On the receiver side of the rpc message, the tracing context needs to be correctly decoded and used to build the first `span` to trace the function call.
-For example, the following code will correctly decode the `tracing_context` in the received rpc message using the `TracingContext::from_w3c` method.
+On the receiver side of the RPC message, the tracing context needs to be correctly decoded and used to build the first `span` to trace the function call.
+For example, the following code will correctly decode the `tracing_context` in the received RPC message using the `TracingContext::from_w3c` method.
 And use the `attach` method to attach the context message to the newly created `info_span!("RegionServer::handle_read")`, so that the call can be tracked across distributed components.

 ```rust
 ...